kyma-project/kyma/docs/compass/02-02-components.md

 type: Architecture
 ---

 Compass consists of a set of components that allow you to extend, customize and integrate your applications.
-Administrator uses Cockpit to configure Compass.

 ![Components](./assets/components.svg)